DavidAce/h5pp/README.md

 * [**ghc::filesystem**](https://github.com/gulrak/filesystem): This drop-in replacement for `std::filesystem` is downloaded and installed automatically when needed, but only if `H5PP_DOWNLOAD_METHOD=<fetch/native/conan>.`

 ## Build and install
+For full working examples see the directory `quickstart`.
+These examples are explained below

 ### Option 1: Copy the headers
 Copy the files under `h5pp/source/include` and add `#include<h5pp/h5pp.h>`.